Interview: forensic accident reconstruction with Pix4D

 This is where digital mapping solutions step in.
 Faced with pressure to clear scenes efficiently without compromising the integrity of evidence, we sought a solution that could reduce documentation time while maintaining accuracy and detail.

-Who are the MPS Crash Team and what is its mission?
+Who is the MSP Crash Team, and what is its mission?

-The Maryland State Police (MSP) Crash Team is a law enforcement agency with statewide jurisdiction, tackling life-threatening injury and fatality crashes.
-We are authorized to operate in some of the most restricted airspaces in the United States.
-With the emergence of drones, the speed of evidence mapping has dramatically increased.
+We are a law enforcement agency with statewide jurisdiction, tackling life-threatening injury and fatality crashes.
+We are authorized to operate drones in some of the most restricted airspaces in the United States.

-When using traditional methods (total stations), we had an average scene mapping time of between 1.5 to 2 hours.
-With drone mapping, this time is now an average of only 20 minutes, saving about 1.5 hours in incident investigative time!
+When using traditional methods (total stations), we had an average scene mapping time of between one and a half and two hours.
+With drone mapping, this time is now an average of only 20 minutes, saving about one and a half hours in incident investigative time!
 We have mapped over 700 crash and crime scenes since our drone mapping program began.

 “What stands out about Pix4D for us is its ease of use and the power to combine multiple data sources into a single project.
 That flexibility is critical for our crash investigations." - Corporal James Lantz, Maryland State Police, Crash Team

 Drone mapping also provides a more realistic and accurate map of the scene instead of a traditional line diagram.
-In circumstances where drones cannot be used, we use traditional methods with GPS stations and PIX4Dcatch (the smartphone scanning application).
+In circumstances where drones cannot be used, we first use an Emlid RS+ GPS station and 3D scanning application PIX4Dcatch.
 We later document the scene with a drone and merge the projects together in PIX4Dmatic.

 Can you tell us about a project where you successfully used this method?